Slow Down And Stay Cool For Safe Summer Travel

 - NEVER leave children or pets in vehicles unattended.
 Summer can be incredibly hot in Florida and leaving children or pets unattended for even a short time can be deadly.
 Make sure all passengers are accounted for when exiting the vehicle.

 - Check for recalls.
 Always make sure your vehicle is in peak condition to travel.
-Check for recalls before hitting the road at www.safercar.gov.
+Check for recalls before hitting the road at nhtsa.gov/recalls.

 - Drive Sober.
 Plan ahead and designate a sober driver or call a ride service.
 Report impaired drivers by dialing *FHP (*347) or 911.

-Throughout June and July, DHSMV is joined by its campaign partners to educate Floridians on all aspects of vehicle and driving safety during the busy summer months.
+Throughout June and July, FLHSMV is joined by its campaign partners to educate Floridians on all aspects of vehicle and driving safety during the busy summer months.

 “Before any trip this summer, take a moment to make sure every child has an age-appropriate safety restraint and use it every time you travel,” said Florida Department of Children and Families Secretary Mike Carroll.
 “It only takes a few moments to make sure a child is properly restrained and no child should ever be left in a car alone for any amount of time.”